repoze/repoze.errorlog/README.txt

     By default, the error log's path is '/__error_log__'; you can change this as necessary for your deployment.

+    The ignore parameter prevents the exceptions named from being logged or kept in exception history (although they are reraised).
+    By default, no exceptions are ignored.

     To use the reconfigured filter in the pipeline::